sofiawallq/restaurant-sakura/README.md

 - As a __Site Admin__ I can view the total number of already booked seats at a given time/date so that we can prevent overbooking the restaurant.

+- As a __Site Admin__ I can modify bookings in the admin panel so that I can make sure everybody gets seated and we have enough staff to care for every guest.

 __EPIC: Contact the restaurant__